Wandering Bajans

 Barbados is a casual destination — you will spend most of your time in swimwear, light clothing and sandals.
 That said, a few things are worth getting right before you leave.
 Read the full list: Barbados Packing List: 20 Items You Must Have.

-• Reef-safe sunscreen.
-The UV in Barbados is serious — stronger than most visitors expect.
+• Reef-safe sunscreen — the UV in Barbados is stronger than most visitors expect.
 Bring it from home, it is cheaper.
-Make sure it is reef-safe; Barbados takes its marine environment seriously.

-• A good swimsuit (more than one).
-You will be in the water every day.
-One swimsuit that never fully dries is a miserable experience.
+• A good swimsuit, more than one — you will be in the water every day.

-• Light layers for evenings.
-Restaurants and bars are often heavily air-conditioned.
-A light linen shirt or wrap goes a long way.
+• Light layers for evenings — restaurants and bars are often heavily air-conditioned.

-• One smart outfit.
-If you plan to eat at Tides or The Cliff Beach Club, smart-casual is expected.
-The rest of the time Barbados is refreshingly relaxed about dress codes.
+• One smart outfit — if you plan to eat at Tides or The Cliff Beach Club, smart-casual is expected.

-• Polarised sunglasses.
-The glare off the Caribbean water is intense.
-A good pair of polarised shades is not optional here.
+• Polarised sunglasses — the glare off the Caribbean water is intense.

-• Waterproof phone case or dry bag.
-If you are going in the water regularly and doing boat trips, worth having.
+• Waterproof phone case or dry bag — if you're going in the water regularly.

-• Reusable water bottle.
-Stay hydrated — the heat catches people out faster than they expect.
+• Reusable water bottle — the heat catches people out faster than they expect.

-• Wise card.
-Use a Wise card for all your spending and avoid the terrible airport exchange rates entirely.
+• Wise card — use it for all your spending and avoid the terrible airport exchange rates entirely.

 Practical Information

+Language: English.
 Bajan dialect is English-based but has its own distinct rhythm and vocabulary.
-You will understand and be understood everywhere.

-A visitor’s driving permit is required — rental companies arrange this.
-Roads vary from good main roads to extremely narrow parish lanes.
+Driving: Left side of the road.
+A visitor's driving permit is required — rental companies arrange this.

+Tipping: 10–15% expected.
 Many restaurants add a service charge automatically — check the bill before adding more.
-Tipping taxi drivers is appreciated but not obligatory.

 All Barbados Posts